- Red Panda Facts

 China Country Director for the National Geographic Society

 Jim has worked on issues of biodiversity and sustainable development in China and the United States for over 30 years.
 He helped the International Crane Foundation establish its programs in China in the 1980s and 1990s, and conducted the first population census of the endangered black-necked crane in Tibet in 1991.
 Harkness has also served as Country Representative for the World Wide Fund for Nature in China, where he led a major expansion of their conservation programs.
-Most recently, Jim has continued working as a consultant, and his continued strong ties with Chinese conservation efforts helps RPN with its goals of protecting red panda habitats.
+Jim currently serves as China Country Director for the national geographic Society, and his continued strong ties with the Chinese conservation community helps RPN with its goals of protecting red panda habitat.

-Angela is atrained zoologist with a strong interest in animal behavior, in particular the impact of environmental factors on reproduction and maternal behavior.
+Angela is a trained zoologist with a strong interest in animal behavior, in particular the impact of environmental factors on reproduction and maternal behavior.
 Previously, Angela worked at the Rotterdam Zoo and conducted research into red panda behavior, establishing an international studbook to register all zoo red pandas, and leading the red panda European Endangered Species Program.
-She also currently chairs the Red Panda Global Species Management Plans.
+She also previously chaired the Red Panda Global Species Management Plans (GSMP).
 Angela has been a supporter of Red Panda Network since its inception, encouraging European zoos to support RPN’s work and joined the Board of Directors in 2014, and now serves as the Chair.

-Program Officer - IUCN SCC Conservation Breeding Specialist Group
+Program Officer - IUCN SCC Conservation Planning Specialist Group

 Kristin is the Program Officer for the European Regional Network of the International Union for Conservation of Nature’s Conservation Breeding Specialist Group, hosted by Copenhagen Zoo in Denmark.
 She develops computer models of animal populations and facilitates species conservation planning workshops.
 Kristin became involved with red pandas in 2004 when she facilitated the second edition of the Global Captive Breeding Masterplan for Red Panda and conducted an analysis of the red panda population in zoos.
 She has facilitated a number of workshops for red panda conservation planning in India, Nepal, and China, and helped create the Red Panda Global Species Management Plan for the World Association of Zoos and Aquariums.